 As mentioned, the scratch, soft, and home directories must be shared over the network between all the nodes.
 To achieve this, we need to export them using NFS.
-The files and directories will be physically stored on your Storage Node's hard drive, but users can access them on the nodes too.
+The files and directories will be physically stored on your Storage Node's hard drive, but users can also access them on the nodes.

-Before setting up NFS, I would recommend that the directories that need to be shared are created and that they all reside in a logical path.
+Before setting up NFS, I would recommend that the directories that need to be shared are created, and all reside in a logical path.
 I usually make a /exports or /data directory.
-Even though we are talking about a directory here, it could (and in production it should) be a different volume from the root (/) filesystem.
+Even though we are talking about a directory here, it could (and should) be a different volume or disk than the root (/) filesystem.